w3c/wot/proposals/deliverable-proposals/security.md

 scattered across many deliverables.
 In addition, we have an informative guideline document that does not have any assertions.

-Consolidating this material into a single document would make it easier to review (and this is important, since security reviewers are hard to get and yet such review is critical) and would also create a location for new security features to be placed, such as onboarding.
+Consolidating this material into a single normative document would make it easier to review (and this is important, since security reviewers are hard to get and yet such review is critical) and would also create a location for new security features to be placed, such as onboarding.